Top-of-atmosphere radiation over the last millennium reconstructed from proxies: Discussion

-There is cooling both after volcanic eruptions and in the last-millennium temperature trend, but the spatial patterns of cooling and radiation differ (Figs.~S11 and S13).
-The millennial trend shows strong polar amplification and a colder equatorial Pacific, which induces a La Niña-like OLR response.
-In contrast, volcanic eruptions cause more cooling over land and actually warm the equatorial Pacific slightly so that the tropical OLR response is El Niño-like, even though the extratropical OLR is reduced in both cases.
-The volcanic RSR is positive everywhere due to the global dispersal of stratospheric aerosols.
-While the post-eruption warming of the equatorial Pacific has been observed before, it is indistinguishable from natural variability.
-Indeed, our Niño 3.4 index does not change significantly after volcanic eruptions (Fig.~S12b), consistent with \citet{Zhu2022} and \citet{Dee2020}.

-Previous modeling studies have found expanded sea ice persisting for more than a century following large eruptions due to sea ice--ocean feedbacks in the Arctic Ocean and North Atlantic~\citep{Zhong2011,Slawinska2018}.
-In contrast, in our volcanic composite, the sea ice area in both hemispheres returns to the pre-eruption value after 15--20 years (Fig.~S12c,d).
-However, \citet{Zhong2011} find that these sea ice changes following volcanic eruptions depend on the initial state.
-Centennial sea ice expansion that sustains cold anomalies could thus be important for some eruptions and could have played a role in initiating the LIA~\citep{Miller2012}.
+Previous modeling studies have found expanded sea ice persisting for more than a century following large eruptions due to sea-ice--ocean feedbacks in the Arctic Ocean and North Atlantic~\citep{Zhong2011,Miller2012,Slawinska2018}.
+In contrast, in our volcanic composite, the sea-ice area in both hemispheres returns to the pre-eruption value after 15--20 years (Fig.~S15c,d).
+However, \citet{Zhong2011} find that these sea ice changes following volcanic eruptions depend on the initial condition of the coupled atmosphere--ocean--sea-ice system.
+Centennial sea-ice expansion that sustains cold anomalies could thus be important for some eruptions and could have played a role in initiating the LIA~\citep{Miller2012}.